networknt/light-doc/content/en/architecture/security.md

 ### Attribute-Based

-For example, only account manager can access an account.
-Or employee based on one geolocation can access customers based on the same geolocation.
+For example, only an account manager can access an account, or an employee based on one geolocation can access customers based on the same geolocation.

 ### Rule-Based

-Teller can only transfer money less than $10,000.00 etc. and his/her manager can override the rule with manager's token.
+Teller can only transfer money less than $10,000.00 etc, and his/her manager can override the rule with manager's token.

 ##  Request and Response Filter

 Sometimes, certain request fields need to be removed based on the clientId or other attributes so that the rule business handler can be done in a consistent way.
-Also, for certain client or user, the response might need to filter out some information before returning to the consumer.
+Also, for certain clients or users, the response might need to filter out some information before returning to the consumer.

 ## JWT public key certificate distribution